ckapak/sei-group-project/README.md

 ![picture](src/assets/profile.png)

-I worked together with a team-mate to show a generic default image of a tennis ball if the user decides not to upload a profile image during the registration process.
+I worked with a team-mate to show a generic default image of a tennis ball if the user decides not to upload a profile image during the registration process.
 The user has the option to upload an image at a later time.

 ```
       if (!response.data.profileImage) {